 - CMU's undergraduate engineering programs are ranked 86th among the nation's universities that offer bachelor's and master's degrees in engineering by U.S. News & World Report for their 2015 rankings.

 - CMU’s program is accredited by the Association of Technology, Management and Applied Engineering.

-- State-of-the-art laboratories for computer-aided design and manufacturing, electronics, robotics, manufacturing systems, and more
+- CMU offers state-of-the-art labs for computer-aided design and manufacturing, electronics, robotics, manufacturing systems, and more.

-- Professional development, resources, and contacts through student organizations such as the Industrial Engineering Technology Club
+- CMU students have internship opportunities with leading Michigan industries and gain professional development, resources and contacts through student organizations such as the Industrial Engineering Technology Club.

 The course listings below are a representation of what this academic program requires.
 For a full review of this program in detail please see our official online academic bulletin AND consult with an academic advisor.
 This listing does not include the General Education courses required for all majors and may not include some program specific information, such as admissions, retention, and termination standards.